Skip to main content

 Study year abroad

-A programme of study with a study year abroad incorporates a year in which students are required to study at an institution overseas.
-If your programme includes a study year abroad, your department will provide further information.
+A course of study with a study year abroad incorporates a year in which students are required to study at an institution overseas.
+If your course includes a study year abroad, your department will provide further information.

 Supplementary assessment

-Supplementary assessment describes the type of assessment a student will be expected to undertake either to retrieve failure in a unit's main assessment or in the case of deferred assessment.
+Supplementary assessment describes the type of assessment a student will be expected to undertake either to retrieve failure in a unit's main assessment or in the case of deferred assessment, what assessment must be undertaken.
 The supplementary assessment data which appears in the unit catalogue is taken directly from information set up in SAMIS and approved by the department which owns each unit.
 Please see the explanatory notes for further information.

 T